patrickvine/dependencies-exercise/README.md

 The game is a simple text adventure where the player walks through the environment.
 The goal is to gather the most treasure.
-The game is a demo version and hence closes after 2 minutes.
+The game is a demo version and hence closes after 1 minute.

 # Familiarise yourself with the code.